Want to improve your family’s diet? Instead of buying the mediocre commercial products, make junk food yourself — at home, for cheaper.

 How can you make it fun?

-FishBoy9 really likes his junky snacks.
-He gets motivated at hockey by the idea of soda and a bag of chips.
-That goes hard for a boy whose mom wants to obliterate the fake food from his diet.
+FishBoy12 really likes his junky snacks.
+He gets motivated to work hard by the idea of soda and a bag of chips.
+That goes hard for a mom who wants to obliterate the fake food from his diet.

 Overtime, though, my kids’ tastes have changed.
-Last month they were offered Cheetos on two separate occasions.
-After each occurrence, several of the FishKids commented how sick it made them feel afterward.
-FishBoy9 went so far as to say, “I don’t think I like junk food anymore.
+Nowadays the kids are more liable to comment how sick they feel after eating junk food.
+One day my junk food junkie went so far as to say, “I don’t think I like junk food anymore.
 But, I’m sad because I have such good memories of it.”

 We tend to link fun experiences with fun food so that even if the Dodger Dog wasn’t all that tasty, it’s paired with the experience of going to Dodger Stadium with your dad.
 The lines between experience and the actual food become blurred.
 This is why Happy Meals are so popular!